brianglass/anastasis/files/lenten_matins.md

 He has helped Israel his servant in remembrance of his mercy, as he spoke to our fathers, Abraham and his seed for ever.

-On ALL DAYS Â— ODE 9
+On ALL DAYS — ODE 9

 ****